ztlxltl/FamilyTreeView/README.md

     - expand other parents of the active person or an ancestor while the main parent's other families are expanded (but not the children of the other families of the main parents)
     - expand parents/ancestors of other parents
     - maybe more
-- more context menus items (add new person as parent, spouse, child etc.)
-- implement "add relative" button functionality
 - panel:
   - more info (persons and families: media overview; persons: e.g. families, spouses and children)
-  - context menu and go to buttons (opt.) next to names in the panel (incl. timeline)
+  - context menu for people (names)
-  - context menu on events in timeline (e.g. edit event)
+  - context menu for events in timeline (e.g. edit event)
   - badges in info box and panel (separately (de)activatable in config)
   - ticks for negative time (e.g. birth of spouses where marriage is 0)
   - if birth is uncertain, no range